roberttidey/RaspiCam/README.md

 Changes 18th Feb 2015
 More web tweaks.
 Allow preview and thumbnail sizes to be set on a browser basis (cookies).
 Moved buttons around so less space taken up and no scroll needed to get to major functions.
+Text for labels etc. moved to constants at top to make it easier to change.